-Your electronics recycler should be that expert.
-Rather than having site managers contact your company’s C-level staff, everyone is better off when the e-recycler’s own experts address questions as they arise.
-Not only does it remove the burden of communication off the executive team, it also helps the recycler further tailor the process down to the finest detail to ensure the needs of each site are met.
+Your electronics recycler should indeed be that expert.
+Rather than having site managers contact your company’s C-level staff, try another strategy.
+Everyone is better off when the electronics recycler’s own experts address questions as they arise.
+Not only does it remove the burden of communication off the executive team, but it also helps the recycler further tailor the process down to the finest detail to ensure the needs of each site are met.

 Part 3: Identify and collect relevant metrics

 Reporting and data collection can easily turn into a laborious and time-consuming endeavor without the right process in place.
 In the case of the OEM, reporting was a returning headache.
 And the issue will likely ring familiar to anyone working with several electronics recyclers, all using different reporting methods.
 Untangling data to meet the reporting requirements is a hassle you can do without.